aakashh16/Amazon-Prime-Video-SQL-Project/README.md

 - Answering business-driven questions to help Amazon Prime improve its content offerings and user engagement.
 # Dataset
 The data for this project is sourced from the Kaggle dataset:
 Dataset Link: [Dataset](https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows?resource=download)
+# Business Problems and Solutions
+1. Count the number of Movies VS TV Shows select type, count(*) as Count from amazon_prime_videos group by type;

+2.